University of Nevada, Las Vegas: Evolution to UNLV

 In 2011, UNLV's business college was formally renamed after a $15 million donation from the Ted and Doris Lee family, the Las Vegas real estate, hotel, restaurant, and casino investors.

 In 2016, UNLV hosted the final presidential debate between Hillary Clinton and Donald Trump.
-The Hank Greenspun School of Journalism and Media Studies covered the debate on their local station UNLV-TV.
-This featured a three-hour-live broadcast of round-table student commentary, interviews, and coverage from the spin room inside the Thomas and Mack Center.
+The Hank Greenspun School of Journalism and Media Studies covered the debate on their local station, UNLV-TV.
+This featured a three-hour live broadcast of round-table student commentary, interviews, and coverage from the spin room inside the Thomas and Mack Center.

-In 2017, UNLV shut down the only HIV clinic for children and pregnant women in Southern Nevada region for ethical violations.
+In 2017, UNLV shut down the only HIV clinic for children and pregnant women in the Southern Nevada region for ethical violations.
 UNLV later settled for $1.45 million related to improper charges made by principal investigator Echezona Ezeanolue to several federal research awards.

-In 2018, UNLV President Len Jessup had received unfavorable performance reviews from the system chancellor.
+In 2018, UNLV President Len Jessup received unfavorable performance reviews from the system chancellor.
 Ethical concerns were raised when a $14 million donation was conditioned on his continual employment, but the UNLV Foundation Board of Trustees conducted an ethics investigation that uncovered no self-dealings by Jessup and the donor.

 In 2019, UNLV renamed the School of Community Health Sciences as the School of Public Health.

-Organization

-UNLV offers more than 350 bachelor's, master's, and doctoral degrees in varying fields, which are taught by 850 faculty members.